mpirvu/TechXchange2003/README.md

        ```
        cd Knative
        ```

-    2. Validate that yaml files have the correct images specified:
+    2. Update the requisite YAML files with the project namespace
        ```
+       ./searchReplaceNs.sh
+       ```

+    3. Validate that yaml files have the correct images specified:
+       ```
        grep "image:" *.yaml
        ```
-       The image should start with `image-registry.openshift-image-registry.svc:5000/` followed by the name of the project where the images were pushed (`default`) and followed by the image name and tag.
+       The image should start with `image-registry.openshift-image-registry.svc:5000/` followed by the name of the project where the images were pushed (`sccproject-[Your initial]`) and followed by the image name and tag.

+    4. Configure mongodb storage by defining a PersistentVolumeClaim with a specific storageClassName

+       Run the following command to query default storageclass
+       ```
+       oc get storageclass
+       ```

+       Select the default storageClassName, such as `ocs-storagecluster-xxxxxx (default)`.
+Use the storageClassName value (ocs-storagecluster-xxxxxx) replace `[Input default storageclass]` in the Mongo.yaml file.

-    3. Deploy mongodb:
+    5. Deploy mongodb:

-      > **NOTE**: If you are working on a cluster that is shared with others, please ensure that you are using a unique project name.
-We recommend using the format sccproject- followed by your initials.
-For example, sccproject-rm.

        ```
        kubectl apply -f Mongo.yaml